BruntonUWBio/FaceMapper/README.md

 ### Command line arguments
 - "th %threshold_value" will show all faces with a greater confidence than the specified threshold value
 - '-s' will save output to a separate folder called 'detected' if that folder exists (currently only functioning if crop is selected)
+- '-sm %n" will smooth output by taking best face from n nearest images
+- '-sh' will show output in a window